-Why?
-Because, if you see a house you want to buy you may not be able to buy it without the money from your own house.
-Also, many estate agents consider you a "non-proceedable" buyer - which means, you are a potential buyer but you can't actually proceed because you need to sell your own house first.
-So, if there is another buyer who is "proceedable" they may well see the house of your dreams and buy it first!
+If you have a property to sell, the first step you should take is to put it up for sale.Why is this an important first step: in case you see a house you want to buy, you may not be able to buy it without the money from your own house.
+Also, many estate agents consider you a 'non-proceedable' buyer - which means, you are a potential buyer but you can't actually proceed because you need to sell your own house first.
+So, if there is another buyer who is 'proceedable' they may well see the house of your dreams and buy it first!

-We can help you in sell your home.
-Click here to arrange a free, no-obligation valuation of your home or contact us.
+We can help you in sell your home, click here to arrange a free no obligation valuation of your home or contact us.

 Getting a mortgage and buying a house are usually very much intertwined.

-When you find a house, you'll probably have to move fast to secure it.
-To prevent being delayed while sorting out a mortgage we highly recommend you first get a "Mortgage In Principle" agreed.
-Having this in place means you should be able get the actual mortgage quicker when the race to buy your chosen home begins.
-You can get this offer in writing to show to Estate Agents and sellers - who will then see you as a serious prospect and not a timewaster.
+When you find a house.
+You'll probably have to move fast to secure it.
+To prevent being delayed while sorting out a mortgage we highly recommend you first get a 'mortgage in principle' agreed.
+Having this in place means you should be able to get the actual mortgage quicker when the race to buy your chosen home begins.
+You can get this offer in writing to show estate agents and sellers - who will then see you as a serious prospect and not a time waster.

-Our partners, a firm of professional, independent financial advisors, would be pleased to provide you with a free, no obligation consultation on what mortgage options are available to you, and the associated costs.
+Our partners, a firm of professional, independent financial advisors, would be pleased to provide you with a free, no-obligation consultation on what mortgage options are available to you, and the associated costs.
 Contact us to find out more.

-Once you have worked out how much you can afford the next stage is to start looking for a property.
+Once you have worked out how much you can afford the next stage is start looking for a property.

 This is the fun bit!

-Viewings properties on our books
+Viewing property on our books -

-After the viewing we will answer any immediate questions and usually contact you the next day for your thoughts and general feedback.
+After the viewing we will answer any immediate questions and do usually contact you the next day for your thoughts and general feedback.

-How exciting! - You've found the house of your dreams and you want to make an offer.
+How exciting! - you've found the house of your dreams and you want to make an offer.

 Let's hope we've found it for you.

-As soon as you've found a suitable property, we'll put your offer to the seller, verbally and in writing.
+As soon as you've found a suitable property, we'll put your offer to the seller.
+Verbally and in writing.
 We always aim to communicate your offer on the same day.
 The offer will be subject to a contract being signed and there are no legal obligations on either side until this is done.

-Contract completion can be on the date of exchange or can be anything up to 28 days later, depending on your requirements.
-On Completion your solicitor hands over the remainder of the purchase money to the vendor's solicitor and you can then move into your new home.
-Keys will be handed over to you by us, along with a “welcome pack” that includes various items of information that we expect will be of help to you - including final meter readings for electricity/ gas, location of water stopcocks, meters, and so forth.
+Contract completion can be on the date of exchange or can be anything up to 28 days later depending on your requirements on completion, your solicitor hands over the remainder of the purchase money to the vendor's solicitor and you can then move into your new home.
+Keys will be handed over to you by us.
+Along with a “welcome pack” that includes various items of information that we expect will be of help to you - including final meter readings for electricity/ gas, location of water stopcocks, meters and so forth.